mmukherjee/chefconf-2018-hackathon/README.md

 # Introduction
-This project is to demonstrate chef and automate v2 integration/interaction.
+This project is to demonstrate Chef Automate V2 integration/interaction.
-To demonstrate this our setup is to have a chef server, an automate v2 server and two test boxes on AWS -one running ubuntu and the other running windows.
+To demonstrate this - our setup has a Chef Server, a Chef Automate V2 server and two test boxes on AWS -one running Ubuntu and the other running Windows.
-We will initiate a complaince check from chef server on the two nodes.
-We would want to see the compliance report on automate v2 portal.
+We will initiate a compliance check from the Chef Compliance Server on the two nodes.
+We would expect to see the Compliance report on the Chef Automate V2 portal.

 # Server Details
 ## Chef Automate